Free Your Mind, Find Your Adventure

 History, Space, Art & More

 That amazing range of natural beauty is the backdrop to a place that refuses to be defined by expectations.
 Probe the cosmos at Kitt Peak National Observatory and the Fred Lawrence Whipple Observatory.
-Feed your spirit in the city's museums and galleries, or travel through time discovering Tucson's unique cultural legacy, from the masterful 1700s art and architecture of Mission San Xavier del Bac to 300 vintage aircraft illuminating a century of military and aerospace history at the Pima Air & Space Museum.
+Feed your spirit in the city's museums and galleries, or travel through time discovering Tucson's unique cultural legacy, from the masterful 1700s art and architecture of Mission San Xavier del Bac to 300 vintage-to-modern aircraft illuminating a century of military and aerospace history at the Pima Air & Space Museum.

 Shopping by Cable Car